Necklaces over a group with identity product: Irreducible polynomials

 Thus, we can define a map

 that sends a polynomial to the conjugacy class consisting of its $n$ zeroes in $K$.
 The inverse $\sigma^{-1}$ of this map sends

 Thus $\sigma$ is a bijection.

-Via $\sigma^{-1}$, each size-$n$ conjugacy class with trace $0$ corresponds to a monic irreducible degree-$n$ polynomial over $F$, and by Lemma~\ref{lem.traceIsCoefficient} that polynomial must have second-highest coefficient $0$.
-Thus the number of monic irreducible polynomials of degree $n$ over $F$ with second-highest coefficient equal to $0$ is equal to the number of size-$n$ conjugacy classes on $K$; but the latter number is in turn equal to the number of aperiodic zero-sum $n$-necklaces over $F$. \end{proof}
+Via $\sigma^{-1}$, each size-$n$ conjugacy class with trace $0$ corresponds to a monic irreducible degree-$n$ polynomial over $F$, and by Lemma~\ref{lem.traceIsCoefficient} that polynomial must have second-highest coefficient $0$; and this is a one-to-one correspondence.
+Thus the number of monic irreducible polynomials of degree $n$ over $F$ with second-highest coefficient equal to $0$ is equal to the number of size-$n$ conjugacy classes on $K$ with trace $0$; but the latter number is in turn equal to the number of aperiodic zero-sum $n$-necklaces over $F$. \end{proof}

 Combining Corollary~\ref{cor.num-irrpols} with the explicit formula in Theorem~\ref{thm.aperiodic} for the number of aperiodic zero-sum $n$-necklaces over $F$, we obtain a formula for the number of monic irreducible polynomials of degree $n$ over $F$ with second-highest coefficient equal to $0$; this recovers \cite[Corollary 2.8]{Yucas}.